NetComposer/nksip/docs/TUTORIAL.md

 ok
 ```

 Now we can start two clients, using the included [client callback module](../samples/nksip_tutorial/src/nksip_tutorial_sipapp_client.erl).
 The first is called `client1` and listens on `127.0.0.1` ports `5070` for udp and tcp and `5071` for tls, and the second is called `client2` and listens on all interfaces, random ports.
-We also configure the _From_ header to be used on each one, the second one, using `sips`:
+We also configure the _From_ header to be used on each one, the second one using `sips`:

 ```erlang
 2> nksip:start(client1, nksip_tutorial_sipapp_client, [client1],